Springbank RoadDounePerthshire, FK16 6DUTel: 01786 841213

 See the Family Health under Further Information for the current recommended childhood vaccination schedule.

-This clinic is run by the Doctors on Friday mornings and the Practice Nurse on Thursday mornings.
+This clinic is run by the Practice Pharmacist on Friday mornings.

-This clinic is run by Dr Jardine and the Practice Nurse on Wednesday afternoons.
+This clinic is run by the Practice Nurse on Wednesday afternoons.

 Any of the Doctors will be happy to discuss all aspects of contraception during a regular surgery appointment.
 Dr Reid is available for the fitting of coils, implants and caps.